santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 <br/>

-Spell save DC = 8 + your proficiency bonus + your Wisdom modifier
+**Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier

-Spell attack modifier = your proficiency bonus + your Wisdom modifier
+**Spell attack modifier** = your proficiency bonus + your Wisdom modifier

 #### Spellcasting Focus

-To cast your monk spells you can use a *Plant Focus*, it can be: seeds, spores, mushrooms, small plants, bushes, trees, etc...
+To cast your monk spells you can use a *Plant Focus*, it can be: seeds, spores, fungi, small plants, bushes, trees, etc...

 Using this focus you may extend the range of your spells trough the body of the *Plant Focus*, a distant branch, exposed roots, unblosomed flowers, etc...